The Board of Directors of the Federation of Migros Cooperatives has overall responsibility for compliance.

 The purpose of the independent G. and A. Duttweiler Foundation is to preserve the ideas of Migros' founder.
 It also monitors adherence to the statutes and covenants at Migros and approves the salary bands for Migros' management and the mandate remuneration of the members of the FMC Board of Directors.

-The G. and A. Duttweiler Foundation was established in 1950 by Gottlieb and Adele Duttweiler to ensure that their ideas, as laid down in various writings, would live on after their death.
+The G. and A. Duttweiler Foundation was established in 1950 by Gottlieb and Adele Duttweiler to ensure that their ideas, which are recorded in various writings, would live on after their death.
 Since the statutes permit the Foundation to take part in the FMC's Assembly of Delegates, it is able to put forward its views on transactions and proposals in the meetings.
-In addition, the Chairman of the Foundation Council is invited to meetings of the FMC Board of Directors and is able to present the Foundation's position.
+In addition, the Chair of the Foundation Council is invited to meetings of the FMC Board of Directors and is able to present the Foundation's perspective.
 The Foundation members are also regular participants at other official events of Migros committees, such as the meeting of the Cooperative Councils and Delegates.

-The Foundation Council includes the following six independent members:
+At the end of 2019, the Foundation Council comprised the following six independent members: